byldrryan@cwynar:~

 One specific thing.
 Fifteen minutes.
 Friday you have shipped code.

-2 slots open · response < 24h
+Book the 15-min call 2 slots open · response < 24h